Contextual Tuning of Model Predictive Control for Autonomous Racing: Introduction

 \section{Introduction}

-In recent years, learning-based methods have become increasingly popular to address challenges in autonomous racing due to advances in the field of machine learning and growing computational capabilities of modern hardware. \Gls{mpc} is of particular interest for learning-based approaches as it can deal with state and input constraints and offers several ways to improve the closed-loop performance from data \cite{Hewing2020LearningMPC}.
-A common method of using data to improve \gls{mpc} is by learning a predictive model of the open-loop plant from pre-recorded state transitions.
+In recent years, learning-based methods have become increasingly popular to address challenges in control for autonomous racing. \Gls{mpc} is of particular interest for learning-based approaches as it can deal with state and input constraints and offers several ways to improve the closed-loop performance from data \cite{Hewing2020LearningMPC,Domahidi2011LearningMPC, Rosolia2020LearningRaceCar}.
+A common method of using data to improve \gls{mpc} is by learning a predictive model of the open-loop plant from observed state transitions \cite{Bansal2017GoalDrivenBO, Kabzan2019learningMPC}.
 However, as environmental conditions can change, it is imperative to adapt the learned model during operation instead of keeping it fixed \cite{McKinnon2019learnFastForgetSlwo}.

 In addition to the predictive model, the effective behaviour of \gls{mpc} is governed by several parameters.
-While for simple control schemes such as PID controllers, there exist heuristics to tune the parameters \cite{Ziegler1942optimumSettings}, this is generally not the case for \gls{mpc}, such that practitioners oftentimes resort to hand-tuning, which is potentially inefficient and sub-optimal.
-In contrast, an alternative approach to controller tuning is to treat it as black-box optimization problem and use zeroth order optimizers such as CMA-ES \cite{Hansen2001CMAES}, DIRECT \cite{Jones1993Direct} or \gls{bo} \cite{Frazier2018tutorialBO} to find the optimal parameters.
-Due to its superior sample efficiency and ability to cope with noise-corrupted objective functions, \gls{bo} has become especially popular \cite{Chatzilygeroudis2019PolicySearchHandfulTrials} and therefore is also employed in our proposed approach.
+While for simple control schemes such as PID controllers, there exist heuristics to tune the parameters \cite{Ziegler1942optimumSettings}, this is generally not the case for \gls{mpc}.
+Therefore, practitioners often resort to hand-tuning, which is potentially inefficient and suboptimal.
+In contrast, an alternative approach to controller tuning is to treat it as black-box optimization problem and use zeroth-order optimizers such as CMA-ES \cite{Hansen2001CMAES}, DIRECT \cite{Jones1993Direct} or \gls{bo} \cite{Garnett2022BayesOptBook} to find the optimal parameters.
+Due to its strong sample efficiency and ability to cope with noise-corrupted objective functions, \gls{bo} has become especially popular \cite{Chatzilygeroudis2019PolicySearchHandfulTrials} and is therefore also employed in our approach.

-In this paper, we argue that it is not sufficient to find the controller configuration leading to the best lap time only once and then keep it constant during operation -- akin to the need for adaptive model learning schemes.
-Consider the following example for autonomous race cars: Under good weather conditions, the tires exhibit sufficient traction such that the controller can maneuver the car aggressively.
-If it starts raining, the traction reduces such that the driving behaviour needs to be adapted accordingly, rendering the previous controller sub-optimal.
+In this paper, we argue that the optimal controller parameters need to be adapted when the environmental conditions change instead of keeping them fixed; akin to the need for adaptive model learning schemes.
+Consider the following example for autonomous race cars: During good weather conditions, the tires exhibit sufficient traction such that the controller can maneuver the car aggressively.
+If it starts raining, the traction is reduced and the driving behaviour needs to be adapted accordingly, which renders the previous controller suboptimal.